ali-janjua/on_air_device/README.md

 * Start the python script (on_air.py).
 * Connect the device to your computer.
 Script will wait for and will show that the device is connected.
-* Start some MS teams conversation to verify.
+* Start some MS teams conversation (on display #1 of you have multiple monitors) to verify.

 ## How to build the hardware
 You need following things to build the hardware...